High quality, top speed, lowest cost: developing innovative finishing processes at Wheelabrator Vibro

 Impeccable processes, maximum efficiency – Wheelabrator Vibro is helping customers to improve results and slash costs across applications that range from F1 gearboxes to prosthetic joints.

 In this interview, technical director Colin Spellacy shares insights on developing finishing applications for cutting-edge processes such as 3D printing.
 Clients approach Wheelabrator Vibro when they need a new finishing process developing, want to improve existing results, or are simply looking to try a new supplier to see what can be achieved.
 With their reputation for expert process design, it’s no surprise that technical development and painstaking trials underpin everything at Wheelabrator Vibro where the philosophy is “just test it”.

-In line with this, the company’s R&D facility in Birmingham, UK now features 15 different vibratory machines and is officially a Norican Group Centre for Product Innovation (CPI).
+In line with this, the company’s R&D facility in Birmingham, UK now features 15 different vibratory machines and is officially a Norican Group Technology Centre.
 With so many innovative applications for vibratory finishing appearing in what is a period of rapid development at the division, we spoke to Wheelabrator Vibro’s technical director Colin Spellacy about fine-tuning processes, cutting-edge applications and the company’s approach to designing the very best solution for customers.